Liberty: Libertarianism

 According to the Encyclopædia Britannica, libertarians hold liberty as their primary political value.
 Their approach to implementing liberty involves opposing any governmental coercion, aside from that which is necessary to prevent individuals from coercing each other.

 Libertarianism is guided by the principle commonly known as the Non-Aggression Principle (NAP).
 The Non-Aggression Principle asserts that aggression against an individual or an individual's property is always an immoral violation of one's life, liberty, and property rights.
 Utilizing deceit instead of consent to achieve ends is also a violation of the Non-Aggression principle.
 Therefore, under the framework of the Non-Aggression principle, rape, murder, deception, involuntary taxation, government regulation, and other behaviors that initiate aggression against otherwise peaceful individuals are considered violations of this principle.
 This principle is most commonly adhered to by libertarians.
 A common elevator pitch for this principle is, "Good ideas don't require force."

 Republican liberty

-According to republican theorists of freedom, like the historian Quentin Skinner or the philosopher Philip Pettit, one's liberty should not be viewed as the absence of interference in one's actions, but as non-domination.
-According to this view, which originates in the Roman Digest, to be a liber homo, a free man, means not being subject to another's arbitrary will, that is to say, dominated by another.
-They also cite Machiavelli who asserted that you must be a member of a free self-governing civil association, a republic, if you are to enjoy individual liberty.
+According to republican theorists of freedom, like the historian Quentin Skinner or the philosopher Philip Pettit, republican liberty consists not simply in the absence of interference (negative liberal freedom), but in the absence of arbitrary dependence on others (as non-domination).
+A citizen is free when they are not subject to the discretionary will of any other party, public or private.
+According to this view, which originates in the Roman Digest, to be a free man, means not being subject to another's arbitrary will, that is to say, dominated by another.
+They cite Machiavelli who asserted that you must be a member of a free self-governing civil association, a republic, if you are to enjoy individual liberty.

-The predominance of this view of liberty among parliamentarians during the English Civil War resulted in the creation of the liberal concept of freedom as non-interference in Thomas Hobbes' Leviathan.
+While republican ideas of liberty influenced parliamentarians during the English Civil War, Thomas Hobbes developed a distinct conception of liberty in Leviathan, that emphasizes freedom as non-interference, partly in response to the political instability, rather than as a direct continuation of republican non-domination.